 The Vectrex is a unique standalone system which incorporates a 9-inch CRT screen into an all-in-one unit.
 The system bucked the trend of consoles of the time running in full colour, by running with a monochrome monitor, but was able to accommodate colour ‘overlays’ on the screen.

-Unfortunate timing with the release date of the Vectrex meant that, although intial sales looked strong, the lifespan of the Vectrex console was limited due to the video game industry crash in 1983 in North America.
+Unfortunate timing with the release date of the Vectrex meant that, although initial sales looked strong, the lifespan of the Vectrex console was limited due to the video game industry crash in 1983 in North America.

 Whilst the Vectrex console was developed by Smith Engineering, it was manufactured by General Consumer Electronics initially, then by the Milton Bradley Company (MB) up until 1984, upon which the system was discontinued.

-These days, the Vectrex is very much a collectors item, often requiring maintenance and an overhaul when bargains are picked up.
-A common repair is for the system is the centering spring on the control sticks, this and many other spare parts are available, typically on ebay and retro game specialists.
+These days, the Vectrex is very much a collector’s item, often requiring maintenance and an overhaul when bargains are picked up.
+A common repair for the system is the centring spring on the control sticks, this and many other spare parts are available, typically on eBay and retro game specialists.

 Find a Vectrex for Sale

 We’re not going to beat around the bush.
 Buying a Vectrex is not a cheap business anymore!
-There are however bargains to be had, so if you are looking for a Vextrex for sale, ebay is absolutely your best bet.
+There are however bargains to be had, so if you are looking for a Vectrex for sale, eBay is absolutely your best bet.

 Looking for a Vectrex emulator?
 Check out the best Vectrex emulator guide here.